padmakarPi/ibis-poc-demo/docs/implementation/TextEditor.md

 This prop takes the dialog ID.
 If your table is not resizing and your text editor is inside a dialog, pass the dialog's ID to this prop and use it.

+### 44. getDocumentImage?: (src: string) => any;
+That is callback which take the image src url. which can be used to creates it into base64 string.

+### 45. Image and attachment size limit props:

+### i sizeLimitExceeded?: boolean;
+- size limit exceed true and false state.
+If true you can show the toaster which is used in your host application

+### ii setSizeLimitExceeded?: (x: boolean) => void;
+- You can false the popup on clean up useeffect or any other event.

+### iii totalSizeLimitChat?: number;
+- Initial totalSizeLimitChat is 0.
+According the text and inline images size increase in texteditor, the totalSizeLimitChat will update.

+### iv setTotalSizeLimitChat?: (x: number) => void;
+- Update state of totalSizeLimitChat.

+### v totalAttachmentSizeLimitChat?: number;
+- Calculate your attachment size and pass that props to texteditor.
+Texteditor will add that size in our total size (including text and inline image size).